TencentBlueKing/legacy-bk-paas/paas2/esb/components/confapis/cc/apidocs/en/add_host_to_business_idle.md

 ### Function description

 Add hosts to the service idle machine
-- This interface ensures that hosts are either added successfully or fail at the same time
+- This interface ensures that hosts are either added successfully or fail at the same time(v3.10.25+)

 ### Request Parameters